 - Pillar of Light: A huge stream of light was coming out of the well just before the Colour departs.

 - Promoted to Love Interest: A romantic subplot is introduced in the radio version between Ammi Pierce and Mrs. Gardner.
 According to this version they were briefly involved before she got married and she later tries to seduce him again so he'll take her away from Nahum Gardner's irradiated lands before she succumbs to the effects of The Colour.

 - Shown Their Work: Lovecraft wanted to pursue a career in astronomy but was forced to abandon it when he dropped out of school due to health problems.
 A lot of things he learned about meteorites make it into the story.
-For instance, the fact that the Colour's meteorite is still hot to the touch after crashing, like most people think real meteorites would be, is a plot point, as it's the first thing that clues the scientists in that there's something not quite right about it.
+For instance, the fact that the Colour's meteorite is still hot to the touch after crashing, like most people think real meteorites would be (and are, but cool quickly), is a plot point, as it's the first thing that clues the scientists in that there's something not quite right about it.
+The chemical trials mentioned are real, too.